hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/raja-yoga/026_concentration_its_practice.md

 becoming religious is that you are becoming cheerful.
 When a man is gloomy, that may be dyspepsia, but it is not religion.
 A pleasurable feeling is the nature of the Sattva.
-Everything is pleasurable to the Sâttvika man, and when this comes, know that you are progressing in Yoga.
+Everything is pleasurable to the Sāttvika man, and when this comes, know that you are progressing in Yoga.
 All pain is caused by Tamas, so you must get rid of that;
 moroseness is one of the Exults of Tamas.
 The strong, the well knit, the young, the healthy, the daring alone are fit to be Yogis.
 To the Yogi